Sigma2 Gruis

 Sigma^{2} Gruis is a binary star system in the southern constellation of Grus.
 Its apparent visual magnitude is 5.86.
 The pair had an angular separation of 2.7 arc seconds along a position angle of 265°, as of 1991.
 Located around 215 ly distant, the white-hued primary component is an A-type main-sequence star of spectral type A1V, a star that is currently fusing its core hydrogen.
+The much fainter secondary companion has a visual magnitude of 10.03.